Chaffelson/nipyapi/README.rst

 NiFi Version Support
 --------------------

-| Currently we are testing against NiFi versions 1.1.2 - 1.7.1, and NiFi-Registry versions 0.1.0 - 0.2.0.
+| Currently we are testing against NiFi versions 1.1.2 - 1.7.1, and NiFi-Registry versions 0.1.0 - 0.3.0.
 | If you find a version compatibility problem please raise an `issue <https://github.com/Chaffelson/nipyapi/issues>`_

 Python Requirements
 -------------------

-| N-2 releases of Python 2.7 or 3.6 supported, though other versions may work.
+| Python 2.7 or 3.4-7 supported, though other versions may work.
 | Tested on Ubuntu and OSX 10.13.x - Windows automated testing not attempted
 | Outside of the standard Python modules, we make use of lxml, DeepDiff and ruamel.yaml